10 great places to spend New Year’s Eve

 7. London

-Stately London along the Thames, with the memorable bonging from Big Ben, always provides a remarkable backdrop for New Year’s Eve fireworks.
+Stately London along the Thames always provides a remarkable backdrop for New Year’s Eve fireworks.
 Tickets sell out fast for the official staging area, but you may be able to see the fireworks for free from hilltops such as Primrose Hill, Parliament Hill on Hampstead Heath, Greenwich Park and Alexandra Palace.

 One great vantage point is a river cruise on the Monsoon Clipper or other boats.